Selling Real Estate in Western Australia

 With no cooling off period, the exchange of contracts takes place immediately, as does the payment of deposit.
 Otherwise, the settlement process is essentially the same as in private treaty sales - a full fact sheet can be found here.

 Once contracts are signed, settlement begins.
 Normally, the settlement date (upon which the balance of the home's price is paid) is 28-30 days after finance is approved.
-For any further questions, get in touch with your local LJ Hooker real estate agent!
+You can refer to our trusted agents at LJ Hooker Settlements and for any further questions, get in touch with your local LJ Hooker real estate agent!